Skip to content

 So, if you like your cable TV customer service model, you’ll love the FinTech model even more.

-3) Inexperienced – Unlicenced CS Reps in “Call Centers.”
+3) Inexperienced – Unlicenced CS Reps in “Call Centers”

-FinTech firms have substituted experienced, licensed (DRE and NMLS) MLOs with call centers (boiler rooms) outfitted with newbie salespeople, which are considered by most management as “interchangeable cogs in a wheel.”
-During refi-mania, this business model is very viable in a “purchase market” – not so much!
+FinTech firms have substituted experienced, licensed (DRE and NMLS) MLOs with call centers (boiler rooms) outfitted with newbie salespeople, which most management considers “interchangeable cogs in a wheel.”

 But, younger Millennials and Gen Z’ers with tech skills in the labor force have high career expectations, and boiler rooms are not high on the list.